 Volunteer in the United Kingdom

 It’s a pity that the United Kingdom is often overlooked as a destination for those searching for an international volunteer experience.
 This dynamic country has something to offer nearly anyone looking to pitch in a helping hand.
-With rural and urban, as well as traditional and modern locations, each unique in their own right, this nation just a few hours across the pond has nearly unlimited opportunities for volunteers like you.
+With rural and urban, as well as traditional and modern locations, each unique in its own right, this nation just a few hours across the pond has nearly unlimited opportunities for volunteers like you.

 You may find yourself implementing conservation efforts on historical landmarks, helping to resettle refugees in cities, or maintaining trails and waterways on misty moors.
 Whatever the case, volunteers in the United Kingdom will find their experience to be rewarding for them while making a positive impact on their host community.